alparn/agentxsuite/backend/A) Zero-Trust Execution Pipeline.md

 B -->|cannot elevate| C

-Wichtig:
+Important:

-Worker-Agent kann keine stärkeren Rechte haben als der Orchestrator.
+Worker-Agent cannot have stronger permissions than the Orchestrator.

-Root-Agent wird über die gesamte Pipeline mitgeführt.
+Root-Agent is carried through the entire pipeline.

 C) Shadow-Agent Prevention
 flowchart LR